Your cookie preferences

 • Make home improvements - new bathroom or kitchen

 Once a personal loan is approved, you can use the money for almost anything you want and the lender doesn’t need to approve any purchases or payments you make.
-However most have rules saying you can’t use the money to buy a house.
-In fact, banks and building societies often will not approve a mortgage if the deposit comes from a loan.
+However, most have rules saying you can’t use the money to buy a house.
+In fact, banks and building societies often reject mortgage applications if the deposit comes from a loan.

 Using a personal loan for its intended and stated purpose is the safest thing to do for your long-term credit and financial health.